renproject/send-crypto/README.md

     // Override the transaction nonce
     nonce?: number;

-    // [WIP] Whether the fee should be included or excluded from `value`
-    // subtractFee?: boolean;  // defaults to false
+    // Whether the fee should be included or excluded from `value` (no effect on ERC20 txs) subtractFee?: boolean;  // defaults to false
 }
 ```
 <hr />